Bearwood Primary School

 3.2: When my child's progress is being reviewed, how will new targets be set and how will I be involved?

 Individual Support Plans (ISPs) are reviewed termly by class teachers, with input from the pupil, parents and SENCo.
-New targets are set based on how much progress has been made and on any recommendations from outside agencies such as Learning Support Service (LSS) and Speech & Language Therapy (SALT).
+New targets are set based on how much progress has been made and on any recommendations from outside agencies such as Learning Support Service (LSS), Educational Psychology Service (EP) and Speech & Language Therapy (SALT).

 If your child has an Education Health Care Plan (EHCP) you will also be invited to be a part of the Annual Review, alongside other professionals who are involved with supporting your child.